TheFlyingWhale/CSGO-EasyConsole/README.md

 </ol>

 ####FYI
+If you add commands while in game, type -restart in the console to activate./
 <!--
 If you add commands while in game, type -restart in the console to activate./
 // Things that needs to be fixed: